 Exemption requests for attendance for any or all steps of the program, for any reason other than domestic violence or agreement/resolution of the issues, must be made by filing a petition for a hearing/argument before the assigned judge.
 The procedure in all cases regarding domestic violence shall be as follows: The court shall not mandate any party who has been a subject of domestic violence or child abuse, at any time within the past 24 months, to attend the mediation portion of the program.
 In the case where a domestic violence waiver has been submitted, the mediation session will not be scheduled or will be cancelled and the parties shall proceed to the scheduled custody conciliation.
 The domestic violence waiver form is available in the Prothonotary’s Office and MUST BE SUBMITTED NO LATER THAN TEN (10) BUSINESS DAYS PRIOR TO THE SCHEDULED MEDIATION ORIENTATION SESSION.
 You may consent to mediate by signing the applicable portion of the Waiver form.

-Failure to comply with the Scheduling Order by the moving party (Petitioner) will result in the dismissal of the current request for court action.
+Failure to comply with the Scheduling Order by the moving party (Petitioner) may result in the dismissal of the current request for court action.
 Failure to comply by the non-moving party (Respondent) will result in a rule to show cause why such party should not be held in contempt.
-Such rule will be returnable on a date certain.
+Such rule may be returnable on a date certain.
 The Respondent will then be required to appear in court to explain to the Judge why he/she should not be held in contempt and/or suffer sanctions for failure to pay and/or appear.
 A bench warrant shall issue for any party failing to appear in court in accordance with the rule to show cause and that party shall be arrested by the Berks County Sheriff's Office and brought before the court.